-Taking money out of an IRA is as easy as calling the financial institution where your IRA account is at and telling them you would like to take money out but there may be tax consequences.
-Once you weigh the pros and cons, if you decide to move forward, you simply sign the appropriate paperwork.
-Here's a guide to what to expect when you take money out of an IRA.
+Taking money out of an IRA is as easy as calling the financial institution where your IRA account is held, telling it that you would like to take money out, and signing the appropriate paperwork.
+But the process and potential tax and penalty consequences require thoughtful consideration to make informed decisions on IRA withdrawal.

 It may be necessary to direct your financial institution as to which assets in your IRA to sell, depending on how your IRA funds are invested.
 For example, if you own mutual funds or stocks and bonds in your IRA and are cashing in the entire IRA, then you would sell everything in the IRA.
-If you only need some of the money in your IRA, you will need to decide which mutual funds, stocks or bonds to sell.
+If you only need some of the money in your IRA, you may be asked to decide which mutual funds, stocks, or bonds to sell.

-If you're not planning to spend the money but instead want to move your IRA to another brokerage, you can transfer money from an IRA at one institution to an IRA at another institution.
-With a transfer, the funds are never really taken out of an IRA – instead, you are moving the IRA money from one IRA account to another.
-IRA transfers are not subject to income taxes or penalty taxes provided you follow IRS rules for governing the transfer.
+If you're not planning to spend the money, but instead want to move your IRA to another brokerage, you can transfer it from an IRA at one institution to an IRA at another institution.
+With a transfer, the funds are never really taken out of an IRA; instead, you are moving the IRA money from one IRA account to another.
+IRA transfers are not subject to income taxes or penalty taxes, provided you follow IRS rules for governing the transfer.

 When Can You Take Money Out of an IRA?

-Bottom line: it’s not a matter of when you can take money out of an IRA; it’s a matter of how much in taxes and penalties you’ll pay if you take money out of your IRA at the wrong time.
+It’s not a matter of when you can take money out of an IRA, it’s a matter of how much in taxes and penalties you’ll pay if you take money out of your IRA at the wrong time.

-How Much in Taxes Will I Pay on IRA Withdrawals?
+How Much You Pay in Taxes on IRA Withdrawals

-If you have no other income the year you take an IRA withdrawal and you have sufficient deductions, it is possible you won’t pay any taxes at all.
+If you have no other income in the year you take an IRA withdrawal, and you have sufficient deductions, it is possible to avoid paying any taxes at all.

-You may find yourself in debt and feel that taking money out of an IRA is your only option to ease the ever-growing worry, but think carefully before using this option.
-Even if your immediate financial burdens compound, IRA money is protected from creditors in the case of bankruptcy.
-What if your financial situation gets worse?
-By taking money out of your IRA you will be voiding the valuable creditor protection described below.
+Mounting debt can be a scary thing.
+Crushing debt can be terrifying.
+Taking money out of an IRA may seem like your only option to ease the ever-growing worry, but think carefully before using this option.
+Even if your immediate financial burdens compound, IRA money is protected with certain limitations from creditors in the case of bankruptcy.
+Taking money out of your IRA cripples the valuable creditor protection described below.

-- Up to $1,362,800 of Traditional or Roth IRA money may be protected from bankruptcy claims under federal law if you contributed directly to the account (meaning this protection may not be extended to an IRA account that you inherited, for new bankruptcy filings between April 1, 2019, and March 31, 2022.
+- Up to $1,362,800 of Traditional or Roth IRA money may be protected from bankruptcy claims under federal law if you contributed directly to the account, which means that this protection may not be extended to an IRA account that you inherited, for new bankruptcy filings between April 1, 2019, and March 31, 2022.
 (This figure is inflation-adjusted every three years.)

 - The entire IRA account balance is protected if the money was rolled over to an IRA from a company plan (such as a 401(k) or 403(b) plan).

 - IRA assets may be sheltered from creditor claims other than bankruptcy.
-This is determined by state law and laws vary widely from state to state.
+This is determined by state law.
+Laws vary widely from state to state.

-An IRA is an Individual Retirement Account.
-You put the money in there so you can use it in retirement.
-The best time to take money out of an IRA is according to a smart withdrawal plan.
-A withdrawal plan means you have looked at your expected income each year in retirement and the starting date of Social Security, pensions and any other sources of income, and then estimated your tax situation in retirement and used that to decide which years you should take more or less IRA withdrawals.
+As the name implies, the best time to take money out of an IRA complies with a smart withdrawal plan.
+A smart, comprehensive withdrawal plan addresses expected annual income each year in retirement and the starting date of Social Security, considers pensions and any other sources of income, and then estimates your tax situation in retirement.
+All information combines to decide in which years larger or smaller IRA withdrawals should be taken.

-When do I Have to Take Money Out of an IRA?
+When Are You Required To Take Money Out of an IRA?

-For a traditional IRA (not a Roth IRA) you must begin withdrawals soon after reaching the age of 72 (or age 70 1/2 if you turned 70 1/2 before January 1, 2020).
-The required withdrawal amount is determined by a formula that is recalculated each year based on your age and prior year end account balance.
+For a traditional IRA (not a Roth IRA) withdrawals called required minimum distributions must be taken soon after reaching the age of 72 (or age 70 1/2 if you turned 70 1/2 before January 1, 2020).
+The required withdrawal amount is determined by a formula that is recalculated each year, based on age and prior year-end account balance.

 The rules discussed above apply to traditional IRAs where you made deductible contributions.
-Withdrawals from Roth IRAs are similar but fall under a different set of tax rules that apply.
+Withdrawals from Roth IRAs are similar but fall under a different set of tax rules.